VaishnaviRai287/Django_Complier/DEMO.md

 *   **Diff Engine:** Computes additions, deletions, renames, and type updates.
 *   **Migration Planner:** Runs type coercion analysis, evaluates risks, and traverses relational cascades.

----

-## SECTION 16 — INTERVIEW WALKTHROUGH

-Here is a 5-minute explanation pitch you can use in interviews or technical presentations to explain APIForge:

-### The Elevator Pitch
-> "APIForge is an incremental API compiler and schema evolution engine that compiles a custom, declarative DSL into production-ready Django REST Framework backends.
-It automates API scaffolding and database migrations, using name/type similarity heuristics and relationship cascade graph traversals to evaluate migration risks and protect against data loss."

-### Core Architectural talking points:
-1.  **Strict Compiler Pass Modularity:** The frontend is implemented as a formal LL(1) recursive descent parser that validates DSL syntax into a strict, type-safe Abstract Syntax Tree (AST), separated from code generation passes using a serialization bridge.
-2.  **Stateful Incremental Diffs:** By caching schema baseline snapshots, the compiler behaves statefully.
-Subsequent compilation runs compute precise structural differences, detecting field renames, resource renames, and type updates.
-3.  **Heuristic Rename & Type Coercion Matching:** Instead of treating renames as destructive drops and adds (which causes database data loss), the diff engine matches them using weighted SequenceMatcher ratios, relative coordinates, and type compatibility.
-4.  **Relational Cascades Validation:** When a parent resource changes, the compiler constructs a directed graph of relationships and runs BFS along foreign keys to identify all downstream resources and component code files that require rebuilds.